zerob13/vue-markdown-render/docs/e2e-testing-report.md

 4. Configure CI to run snapshots or a visual regression step if the renderer's HTML output becomes more important.

 If you want, I can:
-- Expand snapshots to be more detailed now; or
+1. Expand snapshots to include richer metadata (children snippets, meta fields).
-- Add the edge-case fixtures and tests; or
+2. Add the proposed edge-case fixtures and assertions.
-- Add a Playwright job in CI for DOM-heavy plugins.
+3. Draft a Playwright-based CI job for DOM-heavy plugins.

-Which would you like me to do next?
+Let me know which option you’d prefer next。